textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 ### Hiawatha, MariaDB, PHP-FPM

-Textpattern runs smootly on a human-friendly Hiawatha web-server.
+Textpattern runs smoothly on a human-friendly Hiawatha web-server.
 Only a few of semantic data are required in [virtual host section](//www.hiawatha-webserver.org/howto/websites) of a separate include or in the main `/etc/hiawatha/hiawatha.conf`:

 ~~~ hiawatha
 VirtualHost {